CloudLabsAI-Azure/M365-Copilot/labguide/Exercise 4.1.md

    ![](./media/word-blank.png)

-1. In the **Word** document, you will find the prompt **Draft with Copilot**.
+1. In the **Word** document, you will find the prompt **What do you want Copilot to draft**.
 Provide an input like `Generate a document describing how Contoso Ltd. can increase its revenue through social-media marketing.`, and click on **Generate**.

    ![](./media/draft-with-copilot-word-2.png)